sisl/python_package_template/README.md

 `deps` contains C/C++ file dependencies of the packages which are compiled when the package is installed by using the BinDeps.jl package.

-`docs` contains
+`docs` contains Sphinx documentation which is automatically build from in-code comments and deployed

-`src` contains the Julia source code of the package.
+`python_package_template` contains the python source code of the package.
+This folder should be renamed to match your package name.

 `test` contains unit tests which can be run locally